2023 SEASON AND MEMBERSHIP UPDATE

 WHAT DOES THIS MEAN FOR PICKLEBALL AT THE MTC IN 2024 AND BEYOND?

 At this time, club board members and the City are committed to working together to provide playing opportunities for pickleball now and in the future.
-Although we cannot play pickleball in Centennial Park outdoors, we are investigating other playing locations.
+Although we cannot play pickleball in Centennial Park outdoors, we have formed a pickleball subcommittee of interested pickleball volunteers who are investigating other playing locations.
 The club is continuing to set aside operating surplus to fund capital expansion.
 But the future of the club is in the hands of our members, so we hope you will join us while we navigate these changes.

 WHAT OTHER PICKLEBALL LOCATIONS FOR 2023 HAVE BEEN CONSIDERED?